 The saving grace?
 A bright, juicy orange peel.
 That’s right, Coors attempted to boost sales by asking bartenders to serve the brew with an orange slice.
 The orange was also incorporated into all advertisements and marketing efforts, and slowly but surely the product gained traction.

-Soon beer drinkers everywhere were getting excited about this refreshing new style of beer, and Blue Moon is now among the top selling brews in the country with a goal of $1 billion in yearly revenue by 2023.
+Soon beer drinkers everywhere were getting excited about this refreshing new style of beer, and Blue Moon is now among the top selling brews in the United States with a goal of $1 billion in yearly revenue by 2023.

 Coors even opened its very own Blue Moon brewery in Denver’s RiNo Point where the brand experiments with new flavors and products just like the Mango Wheat!